 Mostly, I wanted for them to NEVER get the idea that worship was something we HAVE to do or HATE to do.
-I also wanted to be sure that I didn’t convey the message that pastor’s sermon was boring or that they needed to be entertained during that time.
-So I set forth a few rules.
-(I know, I’m a meanie.)
+I also wanted to be sure I didn’t convey the message that the pastor’s sermon was boring or that they needed to be entertained during that time.
+So I set forth a few guidelines:

 *Electronics, coloring books, puzzles, and other distractions were to have no place in the pew with us.